ingonader/python-for-data-science-edx/week-09-and-10-final-project/presentation/DSE-200X-Final-Project---kaggle-cycle-share.md

 The final model fits the data very well, explaining $94.1\%$ of the variance and exhibiting an average error of $85.4$ rides over all hourly predictions.
-This error only increases to $105.4$ if only summer months are considered.
+This error increases only slightly (to $105.4$) when only summer months are considered.

 </div><!-- ------------------------------------ end of first column                 -->